ishidatakumi/orteaf/README.md

   Designed for high-speed inference and learning on resource-constrained devices.
 - **PyTorch-like API:**
   Easy to learn and use; familiar structure for PyTorch users.
-- **Modular & Extensible:**
+- **Core Component & Extensible:**
-  Clean dependency graph and loosely coupled modules make contribution easy.
+  Clean dependency graph and loosely coupled core components make contribution easy.

-貢献ルールはcontributing.mdを見てください。

 ## ⚙️ Installation